 $ sudo systemctl enable redis $ sudo systemctl start redis

 pulpcore-content.servicefile for the pulpcore-content service which serves Pulp content to clients.
-We recommend starting with the pulpcore-content template and setting the variables according to the pulpcore_content config variables documentation
+We recommend adapting with the pulpcore-content template.

 pulpcore-api.servicefile for the pulpcore-api service which serves the Pulp REST API.
-We recommend starting with the pulpcore-api template and setting the variables according to the pulpcore-api config variables documentation
+We recommend adapting the pulpcore-api template.

 pulpcore-worker@.servicefile for the pulpcore-worker processes which allows you to manage one or more workers.
-We recommend starting with the pulpcore-worker template and setting the variables according to the pulp_workers config variables documentation
+We recommend adapting the pulpcore-worker template.

-These services can then be started by running:
+These services can then be enabled & started by running the following, assuming you only want 2 workers:

-Users should configure HTTPS communication between clients and the reverse proxy that is in front of pulp services like pulpcore-api and pulpcore-content.
-The Pulp Installer provides three different options for configuring SSL certificates for nginx and httpd reverse proxies.
+Users should configure HTTPS communication between clients and the reverse proxy that is in front of Pulp services like pulpcore-api and pulpcore-content.